theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 Make sure that Xtract Universal has access to the file.

 #### Bucket
-The "Bucket" subsection can only be filled after a connection to the storage account has been established.<br>
+When using OAuth 2.0 authenthication, the "Bucket" subsection can only be filled after a connection to the storage account has been established.<br>

 **Project ID** <br>
 The Project ID can be looked up in the GCP dashboard under *Project info*.